 We have incurred losses and generated negative cash flows from operations and we expect to incur significant losses in 2023 and may incur significant losses and negative cash flows from operations in the future.
-Although, we recently closed the private placement of our common stock, pre-funded warrants and common warrants for aggregate gross proceeds to us of \$10.0 million, before deducting the placement agent's fees and other offering expenses payable by us, with an additional potential \$16.3 million upon the exercise of the common warrants, which include an acceleration feature should we achieve certain performance milestones (see Note 10, Subsequent Events), considering our current cash resources and current and expected levels of operating expenses for the next twelve months, we expect to need additional capital to fund our planned operations prior to the twelve-month anniversary of the filing date of this Quarterly Report on Form 10-Q. These conditions raise substantial doubt about our ability to continue as a going concern.
+Although, we closed the private placement of our common stock, pre-funded warrants and common warrants in July 2023 for aggregate gross proceeds to us of \$10.0 million, before deducting the placement agent's fees and other offering expenses payable by us, with an additional potential \$16.3 million upon the exercise of the common warrants, which include an acceleration feature should we achieve certain performance milestones (see Note 7, "Stockholders' Equity"), considering our current cash resources and current and expected levels of operating expenses for the next twelve months, we expect to need additional capital to fund our planned operations prior to the twelve-month anniversary of the filing date of this Quarterly Report on Form 10-Q. These conditions raise substantial doubt about our ability to continue as a going concern.
 We may seek to raise such additional capital through public or private equity offerings, including under the Controlled Equity OfferingSM Sales Agreement, or the ATM Agreement, with Cantor Fitzgerald & Co., or Cantor, debt securities, a new debt facility, monetizing or securitizing certain assets, entering into product development, license or distribution agreements with third parties, or divesting any of our product candidates.
-On April 26, 2023, we received a notice from Nasdaq stating that we were not in compliance with Nasdaq Listing Rule 5450(a)(1) (the "Minimum Bid Price Rule") because our common stock failed to maintain a minimum closing bid price of \$1.00 for 30 consecutive business days.
-On June 15, 2023, we received notice from Nasdaq confirming that we had cured the bid price deficiency and had regained compliance with the Minimum Bid Price Rule, and that this matter is now closed.
-This notice had no immediate effect on the Nasdaq listing or trading of our common stock; however, our depressed stock price will make it more difficult for us to raise additional capital through equity offerings.
+On October 18, 2023, we received a notice from Nasdaq stating that we were not in compliance with Nasdaq Listing Rule 5450(a)(1) (the "Minimum Bid Price Rule") because our common stock failed to maintain a minimum closing bid price of \$1.00 for 30 consecutive business days.
+This notice had no immediate effect on the Nasdag listing or trading of our common stock; however, our depressed stock price will make it more difficult for us to raise additional capital through equity offerings.
 Please see "Part II., Item 1A.
-Risk Factors-Risks Related to Ownership of Our Common Stock - If we cannot maintain compliance with Nasdag's continued listing requirements, our common stock may be delisted from The Nasdag Global Market," While we believe our plans to raise additional funds will alleviate the conditions that raise substantial doubt about our ability to continue as a going concern, these plans are not entirely within our control and cannot be assessed as being probable of occurring.
+Risk Factors- Risks Related to Ownership of Our Common Stock - If we cannot maintain compliance with Nasdaq's continued listing requirements, our common stock may be delisted from The Nasdaq Global Market."
+While we believe our plans to raise additional funds will alleviate the conditions that raise substantial doubt about our ability to continue as a going concern, these plans are not entirely within our control and cannot be assessed as being probable of occurring.
 Additional funds may not be available when we need them on terms that are acceptable to us, or at all.
 If adequate funds are not available, we may be required to further reduce our workforce, reduce the scope of, or cease, the development of our product candidates in advance of the date on which our cash resources are exhausted to ensure that we have sufficient capital to meet our obligations and continue on a path designed to preserve stockholder value.
 In addition, if we raise additional funds through collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish rights to our technologies, future revenue streams or product candidates, or to grant licenses on terms that may not be favorable to us.